New York FMLA Lawyers

 How Much Will It Cost Me?

-The vast majority of FMLA cases we handle are on a contingent basis.
+Our FMLA lawyers typically work on a contingent fee basis.
 That means you pay no money to us up front for handling your case.

-Our fee is 33.33% of your award at the end of the case.
+Our standard contingency fee is 33.33% of the amount we recover for you.
 If we win nothing for you, then you owe us nothing.